-There are few, if any reasons to be late to class.
+There are few, if any, reasons to be late to class.
 A student who is late getting to school will need to report to the office for a tardy slip.
 Tardies are a part of the attendance policy, and therefore, 3 Tardies = 1 unexcused absence, and shall be enforced in accordance with the Truancy Policy mandated in the Texas Education Code.
 Tardies will be handled by the principal.
 Appropriate disciplinary action will begin on the first tardy to school or class.
+Tardiness will affect perfect attendance awards.